-- 27 The following proposals from the 10 organisations that progressed to the Request for Proposal stage were considered by the evaluation panel: - Kapiti Youth Support: Funding for the He Kākano mentoring programme which aims to empower young people to increase their knowledge, develop skills and build confidence so that they are better able to problem solve, build social competence and resources to manage their relationship with peers, family and community. - Energise Ōtaki: Funding for capacity development of Energise Ōtaki for initiatives that address energy poverty, food to waste energy project and other community-led initiatives that deliver social outcomes for the Ōtaki community. - Māoriland Charitable Trust: Funding for tikanga Māori based, community led activities which enhance community connectedness and social entrepreneurship opportunities that enable people to positively change their lives. - Age Concern Kāpiti: Funding for the development and delivery of an action plan and programme to address social isolation. - Ngā Hapu o Ōtaki (umbrella organisation: Raukawa Marae Management Committee): Funding for capacity development of Ngā Hapu o Ōtaki to reestablish Te Ringa Manaaki ō Taaringaroa as a community hub which will enrich, support and deliver a host of community-led activities by and for whānau/ families, hapū and iwi with wider benefits to the community of Ōtaki. - Kāpiti Women's Centre and Kāpiti Living Without Violence: Funding to provide a joint service to reduce family violence and crime through crisis counselling and working holistically together to reach outcomes. - Volunteer Kāpiti and Kāpiti Impact Trust (KIT): Joint funding for the development and implementation of a specific programme to build the capacity of the sector. - Challenge 4 Change (umbrella organisation: KIT): Funding for an early intervention strengths based mentoring programme for 9 13 year olds. - 28 It is important to note that Māoriland Charitable Trust and Ngā Hapu o Ōtaki work in a complementary way to reduce disparity in Ōtaki and are mandated by Ngāti Raukawa ki te Tonga. - 29 Cobwebs Community Trust decided not to proceed with a proposal to focus on consolidating their work programme in other ways (Appendix 3).
+- 28 The following 8 proposals from the 10 organisations that progressed to the Request for Proposal stage were considered by the evaluation panel: - Kapiti Youth Support: Funding for the He Kākano mentoring programme which aims to empower young people to increase their knowledge, develop skills and build confidence so that they are better able to problem solve, build social competence and resources to manage their relationship with peers, family and community. - Energise Ōtaki: Funding for capacity development of Energise Ōtaki for initiatives that address energy poverty, food to waste energy project and other community-led initiatives that deliver social outcomes for the Ōtaki community. - Māoriland Charitable Trust: Funding for tikanga Māori based, community led activities which enhance community connectedness and social entrepreneurship opportunities that enable people to positively change their lives. - Age Concern Kāpiti: Funding for the development and delivery of an action plan and programme to address social isolation. - Ngā Hapu o Ōtaki (umbrella organisation: Raukawa Marae Management Committee): Funding for capacity development of Ngā Hapu o Ōtaki to reestablish Te Ringa Manaaki ō Taaringaroa as a community hub which will enrich, support and deliver a host of community-led activities by and for whānau/ families, hapū and iwi with wider benefits to the community of Ōtaki. - Kāpiti Women's Centre and Kāpiti Living Without Violence: Funding to provide a joint service to reduce family violence and crime through crisis counselling and working holistically together to reach outcomes. - Kāpiti Impact Trust (Challenge 4 Change programme): Funding for an early intervention strengths based mentoring programme (Challenge 4 Change programme) for 9 13 year olds. - Volunteer Kāpiti and Kāpiti Impact Trust: Joint funding for the development and implementation of a specific programme to build the capacity of the sector. - 29 It is important to note that Māoriland Charitable Trust and Ngā Hapu o Ōtaki work in a complementary way to reduce disparity in Ōtaki.
+Ngā Hapu o Ōtaki is the official body and voice at government, ministerial, regional, and local level mandated by the five hapu who reside in the wider Ōtaki area. - 30 Cobwebs Community Trust decided not to proceed with a proposal to focus on consolidating their work programme in other ways (Appendix 3).